|

 solitary tree in small gardens.
 It can grow up to 20 meters in

 just below their crown.
-The fruits where in the past widely used
+The fruits were in the past widely used

 because its light narcotic effect.
 Though betel nut chewing is